Pianoware/PainlessSqlite/README.md

 ## Painless Sqlite

-Better than barebones SQLite, but not quite Entity Framework either.
+Better than barebones SQLite, but not quite Entity Framework.

 This is **Painless Sqlite**, for those who think that one's too bare, and that other one's too hairy!